-Further, for certain of our product candidates, including our proposed iPSC-derived cell product candidates, we are still developing reproducible and commercial-scale manufacturing processes, and we will need to transfer these manufacturing processes to third parties, including larger-scale facilities operated by either a contract manufacturing organization, or CMO, or by us, to support commercialization of any approved product candidates.
-We may run into technical or scientific issues related to manufacturing or development of any of our product candidates, including problems establishing manufacturing processes acceptable to the FDA, that we may be unable to resolve in a timely manner or with available funds.
+Further, we are still developing reproducible and commercial-scale manufacturing processes for our product candidates, including our proposed iPSCderived cell product candidates, and we will need to transfer these manufacturing processes to third parties, including larger-scale facilities operated by either a contract manufacturing organization, or CMO, or by us, to support commercialization of any approved product candidates.
+We may run into technical or scientific issues related to manufacturing or development of any of our product candidates, including problems establishing manufacturing sites or processes acceptable to the FDA, that we may be unable to resolve in a timely manner or with available funds.
 In addition, we may experience technical issues or delays in transferring our internal manufacturing processes to third parties for manufacture of our product candidates for conduct of clinical trials or for commercialization of our product candidates.

-In addition, we will make changes as we work to optimize our manufacturing processes, and we cannot be sure that even minor changes in the processes will not result in changes to the efficacy and safety our product candidates.
+In addition, we will make changes as we work to optimize our manufacturing processes, and we cannot be sure that even minor changes in the processes will not result in changes to the efficacy and safety of our product candidates.
 In some circumstances, changes in a manufacturing process, including to our protocols or materials used, may require us to perform additional preclinical or comparability studies, or to collect additional clinical data from patients prior to undertaking additional clinical studies or filing for regulatory approval for a product candidate.
 These requirements may lead to delays in our clinical development and commercialization plans for our product candidates.